deltachat/deltachat-core-rust/node/README.md

 The following steps are needed to make a release:

-1. Update `CHANGELOG.md` (and run `npm run hallmark` to adjust markdown)

-- Add release changelog in top section
-- Also adjust links to github prepare links at the end of the file

-2. Bump version number in package.json
-3. Commit the changed files, commit message should be similiar to `Prepare node-bindings npm release`
-4. Tag the release with `git tag -a v1.0.0-foo.number`
-5. Push to github with `git push origin master --tags`
-6. Wait until `Make Package` github action is completed
+1. Wait until `pack-module` github action is completed
-7. Download `deltachat-node.tgz` from the github release and run `npm publish deltachat-node.tgz` to publish it to npm.
+2. Run `npm publish https://download.delta.chat/node/deltachat-node-v1.x.x.tar.gz` to publish it to npm.
 You probably need write rights to npm.

 ## License